The strong modulation limit of excitons and trions in moir\'e materials: The model

 In this article we consider both two-particle exciton and three-particle trion electron-hole complexes, ignoring the possible role of coupling to other excitations of the system.
 We study a system of $N_e$ electrons and $N_h$ holes confined in a 2D quantum dot (Fig.~\ref{fig:qd_eh}) with harmonic confining potentials for the electrons and holes, and a magnetic field $\bm B=B\hat z$ applied perpendicular to the 2D plane.
+We take advantage of the large spin-splitting of single-layer TMD bands at the Brillouin-zone corners by including only one conduction band and one valence band per spin.
 We consider the general case in which the electrons and holes have different effective masses $m_e$ and $m_h$ and are localized at different lateral positions in the same or different layers by confining potentials that can have different oscillator frequencies $\omega_e$ and $\omega_h$.
 For heterobilayer moir\'e superlattices, states with electrons and holes in the same layer are relevant in absorption or reflection measurements and states with electrons and holes in different layers are relevant in luminescence experiments.
 The system is described by Hamiltonian